kk289/ML-Anomaly_Detection_and_Recommender_Systems-MATLAB/README.md

 - loadMovieList.m - Loads the list of movies into a cell-array
 - movie_ids.txt - List of movies
 - normalizeRatings.m - Mean normalization for collaborative filtering
-- submit.m - Submission script that sends your solutions to our servers
+- submit.m - Submission script that sends code to our servers

 [⋆] estimateGaussian.m - Estimate the parameters of a Gaussian distribution with a diagonal covariance matrix

 [⋆] selectThreshold.m - Find a threshold for anomaly detection

 [⋆] cofiCostFunc.m - Implement the cost function for collaborative filtering

 ## Anomaly Detection
 * Will update soon

 ## Course Links
 1) Machine Learning by Stanford University on [Coursera](https://www.coursera.org/learn/machine-learning/home/week/9).

 2) [Anomaly Detection and Recommender Systems](https://www.coursera.org/learn/machine-learning/home/week/9)